Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Acknowledgment

 \section{Acknowledgment}

-\fi This work was supported by the National Key Research and Development Program of China under Grant No. 2020AAA0108100, the National Natural Science Foundation of China under Grant No. 62073257, 62141223 and the Key Research and Development Program of Shaanxi Province of China under Grant No. 2022GY-076.
+\fi This work was supported by the National Natural Science Foundation of China under Grant No. 62073257, and the Key Research and Development Program of Shaanxi Province of China under Grant No. 2022GY-076.

 \ifCLASSOPTIONcaptionsoff

 \fi